olivierpierre/comp26020-problems/week2-c-basics/12-factorial/README.md

 We assume that the parameter value can be up to 20, the maximum number which factorial can be stored in a 64 bits unsigned integer.

-To check the correctness of your program, use CS50 [sandbox](sandbox.cs50.io) or [IDE](ide.cs50.io) and write it in a file named `factorial.c`.
+To check the correctness of your program, use the department VM image with check50 installed or alternatively CS50 [sandbox](sandbox.cs50.io) or [IDE](ide.cs50.io) and write it in a file named `factorial.c`.
 In a terminal, with that file in the local directory, check with this command: